FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

      - **0 - 30,000**

        **0 - 9,000**
-     - Cross section elevation (ft or m) at each station.
+     - Cross-section elevation (ft or m) at each station.

        The value of YI can either positive or negative indicating elevations below sea level.